benaston/NDecorate/readme.md

 myDecoratedType.DoSomething(); //something is done, together with the transparent execution of some caching and logging logic

 ```

+A [2004 article on NHibernate](http://www.theserverside.net/tt/articles/showarticle.tss?id=NHibernate) espouses the reason for NDecorate very well:

+ > Last month, Bruce Tate and I released a new book called “Better, Faster, Lighter Java”.
+Don’t let that “j” word in the title throw you too much; the principles we espouse in the book are equally applicable to any modern development platform.
+One of those principles is transparency; the key to any enterprise application is the domain model.
+These are the classes that model, and solve, your customers’ business problems.
+If you customer is a bank, your domain model is filled with Accounts, Deposits and Loans.
+If your customer is a travel agent, your domain is filled with Tours and Hotels and Airlines.
+It is in these classes that your customers’ problems are addressed; everything else is just a service to support the domain.
+I mean things like data storage, message transport, transactional control, etc. As much as possible, you want those services to be transparent to your domain model.
+Transparency means that your model benefits from those services without being modified by them.
+It shouldn’t require special code in your domain to utilize those services, it shouldn’t require specific containers, or interfaces to implement.
+Which means that your domain architecture can be 100% focused on the business problem at hand, not technical problems outside the business.
+A side effect of achieving transparency is that you can replace services with alternate providers or add new services without changing your domain.

 **NOTE: this is pre-release quality software.
 There will be bugs/inaccuracies in the documentation.
 If you find an issue, please help me by adding an issue here on GitHub.**